-If you want to get the very most out of your social media endeavours, you need to invest as much time and effort continually engaging your audience as you did attracting them in the first place.
+If you want to get the very most out of your social media endeavours, you need to invest as much time and effort continually engaging your audience as you did attract them in the first place.
+How can you use social media lead generation for your business?

 So often, we spend time (and sometimes money) to promote products/services, spread awareness, increase reach, generate creative content and run campaigns.
 But we forget that following up after these actions is just as important.